visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Adjust text and font size
 - Add logos and branding
 - Change background music and adjust volume
+- Change the location of AI Avatar in the scene.
 - Multiple video styles and effects

 ## Product Guide & How To's